iWriteGigs

 B Individuals who have fluoride added to their toothpaste but not their water.

-C Individuals with access to water with no fluoride added.
+C Individuals with access to fluoridated water.

-D Individuals with access to fluoridated water.
+D Individuals with access to differing amounts of fluoride in the water.